ChameleonCloud/docs/source/technical/networks/networks_basic.rst

 In addition to the ad-hoc method described above, Floating IP addresses can also be reserved via the Reservation :ref:`GUI <reservations-create-lease-gui>` or :ref:`CLI <reservation-cli-fip>`.
 These ad-hoc and reserved addresses are drawn from separate pools, if all addresses from one pool are in use, we recommend trying the other method.

-Releasing Floating IP Addresses via GUI
+Releasing floating IP addresses via GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To release floating IP addresses through the GUI: